weannounce/Arrnounced/README.md

 ### Docker
 [Arrnounced on dockerhub](https://hub.docker.com/r/weannounce/arrnounced)

-* You must provide `settings.cfg` in `/config`.
+* You must provide `settings.toml` in `/config`.
 This is also where logs and the database will be stored.
-* To access the web UI using bridged network the webui host in settings.cfg must be `0.0.0.0`.
+* To access the web UI using bridged network the webui host in settings.toml must be `0.0.0.0`.
 * As Arrnounced runs as a non-root user by default it is recommended to specify your own user to handle write access to `/config`.

 ```bash